booz-allen-epa-agile-rfi/epa-rfi/documentation/Agile-Artifacts.md

 - README.md updates (1)

 18 pts forecast,

+### Following days
+With the core of development complete in the first four days and some team members returning to their home teams, we relaxed our firm cadence, and let the remaining members self-organize over Slack and phone to finish up remaining tasks.

 ## Retrospectives
 The team used frequent retrospectives to inspect the way were working and refine our approach.